-Flares (which look like large candlesticks) are a safety mechanism.
-They ensure that the gas has somewhere to go if the power plant can't keep up with the rate the gas is being produced or if the power plant is down for emergencies.
-The new power plant described above was designed to handle close to 100% of the gas collected by the operator.
-Flares burn gases in a safe manner to protect the environment and are also regulated by RI Department of Environmental Management and the U.S. Environmental Protection Agency.
-Broadrock Renewable Energy has installed anti-perching crowns on the flares to protect birds.
+Flares (which look like large candlesticks) are a safety and back-up gas collection mechanism.
+They ensure that gas has some where to go if the power plant is down for maintenance or during an emergency shutdown.
+The power plant described above was designed to handle the projected gas generated by the landfill.
+Flares burn gases in a safe manner to protect the environment and are also regulated by RI DEM and the U.S. EPA.
+Antiperching crowns have been installed on the flares to protect birds.